wearespindle/workflow-story/README.md

 With it, they travelled far and wide.
 In their journey, they found a tank engine created by Mr. X, called Thomas, which was powered by a unicorn.
 The unicorn was a real GG.
 With it, they were able to share the magic of Django with the world. to the no were bla bla bla.

-Despite the obstacles and the challenges, these nerds were for sure no quitters!
+Despite the obstacles and the challenges, these nerds!

 ...And they lived happily ever after.
 THE END.